 Most of the families we serve are from Afghanistan and arrive with SIV status (Special Immigration Visa) because they were employed with the U.S. military or embassy.
-However, GNCH volunteers have also assisted a few families from El Salvador
+However, GNCH volunteers have also assisted families from Africa, Asia, Europe, Central and South America.

 The families from Afghanistan speak Dari or Pashto.
 However, most of the husbands have some English capacity and the children are gaining English quickly in school and from television.
 The wives are eager to learn some survival English so they are less dependent.

-Spanish is the mother tongue of the families from El Salvador and since there are many Spanish speakers in the DMV area, they have an easier time adapting.
+Spanish and French are the other two most predominant languages.
+Since there are many Spanish and French speakers in the DMV area, they have an easier time adapting.

-Families are given a small stipend for their first three months in the U.S. Their case worker (from LSS or other resettlement agency) helps them to register with the state social service agencies, children are enrolled in the local school system and each family member receives initial dental and medical examinations to determine a base line for their health needs.
+While stipends are no longer automatically available through Federal funding for their first three months in the U.S, case worker from LSS or other resettlement agency helps them to register with the state social service agencies, children are enrolled in the local school system and each family member receives initial dental and medical examinations to determine a base line for their health needs.
 Basic employment counseling and entry level options are suggested to arriving heads of household.
-After 3 months all subsidies are finished and a family must begin to provide for their own sustainability.

 Join us for a better life and a brighter future for a refugee family and yourself.